 We will lay out a typical scenario for people arrested here in Nassau County, FL, however, we want to remind you that each case is different.
 The defendant’s prior arrest record, the number of people being processed, and the state of the jail itself can greatly impact the amount of time it will take for booking.
 We are happy to provide you with updates and specific information, so please call us at (904) 225-0002 if you have specific questions, or you can contact the jail directly.

 Keep in mind that the defendant may not be able to speak with you.
 You should first call the jail or Liberty in order to gather necessary information.
-We are available to help 24 hours a day, 7 days a week, with a live bondsman or agent available at all times.

 WHEN YOU NEED AN EXPERT BAIL BOND AGENCY,

 CALL LIBERTY BAIL BONDS NASSAU - (904) 225-0002

 The booking process varies depending on the crime in question.
 We have here a brief overview of the different conditions that a defendant may be facing.